 Division of responsibilities and tasks in the partnership intervention

 ESFTUG is responsible for the practical organization of the policy theme seminars as well as identifying the participants according to the gender, etnic and age balance criteria.
 The Danish facilitators will plan the seminars in a dialogue with ESFTUG and the Danes are coordinating facilitators when the program is executed.
-ESFTUG will fully be responsible for organising the six local dissemination seminars for the theme-seminar participants and for organising the 6 regional dissemination meetings for additional teachersimplementations.
+ESFTUG will fully be responsible for organising the six local dissemination seminars for the theme-seminar participants and for organising the 6 regional dissemination meetings for additional teachers, and they will produce position papers on the six policy themes’ implementations in Georgia.
 GL will transfer project funds to the Georgian activities to ESFTUG in contrast to the project in 2017-18 where GL paid all project expenditures as we received invoices for the expenses.

 GL is responsible for: